shepmaster/rfcs/text/0000-gen-fn.md

 ## Keyword

-Should we use `iter` as a keyword instead, as we're producing `Iterator`s.
+Should we use `iter` as the keyword, as we're producing `Iterator`s?
-We can also use `gen` like proposed in this RFC and later extend its abilities to more powerful generators.
+We could use `gen` as proposed in this RFC and later extend its abilities to more powerful generators.

 [playground](https://play.rust-lang.org/?version=nightly&mode=debug&edition=2021&gist=efeacb803158c2ebd57d43b4e606c0b5)